Christonn93/Semester-Project-2/README.md

 ### Known issues

   1. Bids on the dashboard page should update the amount and not add new card each time the user make a bid.
   2. Error is coming in console when opening modal inside canvas navigation.
 That is a bootstrap error.
+  3. When searching, if there is no items showing it should show feedback to the user.
+I manage to create some feedback but when clearing out the search fields the listings don't show back up

 ------